 No. Inspections are unannounced.

-Visit our Rulemaking Webpage to stay up-to-date on regulatory changes.
+A couple ways to stay up-to-date on regulatory changes include:

 We have the authority to inspect facilities that generate dangerous waste.
 We choose facilities based on many factors:

-- Containers not labeled with the hazard (flammable, corrosive, toxic, or reactive) and the words "dangerous waste" or "hazardous waste."
+- Missing the words "dangerous waste" or "hazardous waste."

 - Failure to designate wastes.

-Some violations can be resolved during the inspection.
+Some violations can be easily resolved during the inspection.

-When a site does not respond to an inspection report:
+When a site does not respond to an inspection report, we:

-- We will contact the facility representatives after 30 days to discuss the site's compliance status.
+- Will contact the facility representatives after 30 days to discuss the site's compliance status.

-- We may return to the site for additional inspections to determine if the site remains out of compliance.
+- May return to the site for additional inspections to determine if the site remains out of compliance.

 We expect facilities that generate dangerous waste to operate in compliance with the Dangerous Waste Regulations.
 To ensure compliance we conduct informal enforcement through the inspection process.
 Informal enforcement is our preferred approach.